8 Glass Coffee Table Setups That Actually Look Good in Real Life

 1. Warm Wood Frame + Three-Piece Minimalist Setup

-There’s a reason Scandinavian-inspired living rooms keep dominating every mood board on the internet. u/hotpotato112 nailed this vibe with a rectangular glass table featuring a warm pine frame, sitting on a chunky white shag rug next to a cream sofa.
+There’s a reason Scandinavian-style living rooms dominate every Pinterest board and Instagram feed.
+They just work.
+And u/hotpotato112 proved exactly why with a rectangular glass table featuring a warm pine frame, parked on a chunky white shag rug next to a cream sofa.

 • A copy of Cereal magazine laid flat